Separation Anxiety in Dogs: Signs, Cause, Etiology, and Management

 A rescue dog named Max showed severe separation anxiety, including destructive chewing and constant barking when left alone.
 His owner worked with a behaviourist to implement gradual desensitisation and create a safe space with calming toys.
 Over three months, Max’s anxiety reduced significantly, and he could stay alone for several hours without distress.
 This example shows how consistent management can improve a dog's behaviour and well-being.

-How is Separation Anxiety Prevented?
+Preventing Separation Anxiety

 Prevention is easier than treatment.
 Owners can reduce the risk by:

-Avoiding long periods of isolation during early development
+Avoiding long periods of isolation during early development.

-Establishing a consistent daily routine
+Establishing a consistent daily routine.

-Teaching the dog to be comfortable with short absences from the start
+Teaching the dog to be comfortable with short absences from the start.

-What is the Prognosis of Separation Anxiety?
+Prognosis of Separation Anxiety

 The prognosis is favourable when early intervention combines behavioural, environmental, and pharmacological modalities.
 Preventive strategies include gradual independence training during puppyhood, stable daily routines, and avoidance of excessive owner-dependent reinforcement patterns (Overall, 2013).